rajeshSharma75/Google-oAuth-Passport-Js-NodeJs/README.md

   Note : Chances are you will go through an error as "401.
 That’s an error.
 Error: invalid_client The OAuth client was not found" solution : Check your dotenv (.env) file and make sure there would be no comma or semicolon there at the end of any line.

+ > ## Let's understand how passport Js framework work first . passport js consist of two seprate library. first the "passport Js" and the second is "Stretegy" library .

+  Stretagy library : the platform which we want to authenticat by, for example - google, facebook, twitter, local etc.